SiliconLabs/java_packet_trace_library/doc/debug-channel.md

 ## Type-specific debug message payload

-Debug message type specific payload can really be anything, as long as its length fits into a 2-byte length size restriction.
+Debug message type specific payloads can really be anything, as long as their length fits into a 2-byte length size restriction.

 Most typical debug message types are RX and TX packets for various radio implementations, assertions, stack traces and other debugging messages, advanced energy measurement data points, and similar.

-Debug message types can be added over time, but once established, they don't change any more.
+Debug message types can be added over time, but once established, they cannot change.

 The types supported are listed [in this file](../silabs-pti/src/main/java/com/silabs/pti/debugchannel/DebugMessageType.java).